-Chinese New Year is around the corner, and with everyone getting together to enjoy good food (following COVID-19 gathering restrictions, of course), we can sometimes get a little carried away with our indulgences.
+Chinese New Year is around the corner, and with everyone getting together to enjoy good food, we can sometimes get a little carried away with our indulgences.
 From deep-fried delights to rich foods and irresistible snacks, we're spoilt for choice.
 However, as we enjoy our feasts, it is also important to be aware of the unhealthy aspects of such indulgences – that is, to watch out for overeating and health issues that can arise from it.
 While festive feasting alone isn't likely to cause severe issues, letting overeating develop into a habit can.
 Let's take this opportunity to remind ourselves about the long-term health risks of overeating.

 It is generally fine to have that extra piece of pineapple tart or an extra slice of bak kwa.
 However, eating too much can cause some short- and long-term health issues.
 For instance, if you have been piling on too much, you may experience issues such as heart burn, a bloated stomach, or acid reflux.
 In the long run, you may face issues such as high cholesterol, high blood pressure, and develop heart disease and even diabetes.